 Ironically I found language to be the highlight of this production.
 Gurira brought Shakespeare to life.
 Over an hour and a half into the play, the audience was still roaring at 17th century jokes.
 Shakespeare’s dialogue takes us right up to the heart of the conspiracy just to somersault into a joke.

 Deaf actress Monique Holt plays the Duchess of York and delivers her lines with sign language.
 There was a moment in the play when the Duchess confronted Richard as a grieving mother and the theater went silent for what felt like minutes.
 Sometimes she’s assisted by a translator, dressed in all black, playing the role of her voice and servant.
-I never struggled to understand the Duchess’ pleas, even when I didn’t understand her words.
+I never struggled to understand the Duchess’ pleas, even when the translator was silent.

 The dialogue is where the production shines, but the plot is where it falters.
 Richard III is a quasi-psychological thriller.
 Shakespeare’s characters whisper their conspiracies to us through the fourth wall.
 These elements of Shakespeare were played down in comparison to the banter.
 No matter how entertaining a scene got I often thought, Who is this and why do they care?

 Most criticism of Shakespeare in the Park’s latest production is aimed at Richards’ character.
 Robert O’Hara, acclaimed playwright and co-director, says that Richard’s “internal deformities” are a form of disability.
 But these internal machinations are understated in comparison to the rest of dialogue.
 Richard is supposed to be an outcast, forced into the role of a villain.
-Without developed characters we’re left with caricatures.
+The pace, the language, and the humor rolled over meaningful development of Richards, “internal deformities.”
+Without developed characters were left with caricatures.
 Being a black woman is not analogous to being the ugly son of a noble English family, and being a grieving medieval woman is not analogous to being deaf.
 That’s more of a token then a motif.
 Identity can’t become character.